Permissionless-Software-Foundation/minimal-slp-wallet/README.md

 This is a minimalist Bitcoin Cash (BCH) wallet 'engine' for use with front end web apps.
 It contains all the core functionality needed by a wallet:

 - Create a new BCH wallet or import a mnemonic
-- Encrypt a wallets mnemonic mnemonic for safe storage
+- Encrypt a wallets mnemonic for safe storage
 - Send and receive BCH
 - Send and receive SLP tokens
 - Get balances and UTXOs